odubno/gauss-naive-bayes/README.md

     def get_prediction(self, test_row):
         """
-        :param test_row: single list of features to test
+        :param test_row: single list of features to test; new data
         :return:
         Return the target class with the largest/best posterior probability
         """